DsTyM/PharmaciesOnDutyAttica/README.md

     "pulledVersion": 2
 }
 ```
+It can also search for a specific date or for a specific region.

 It also contains a scheduler where it refresh the available pharmacies for the given day
 when the application is started and it also use cron expressions to refresh the available pharmacies
 list twice per day.
 This can also be customised.